Classroom of the Elite season 1

 Classroom of the Elite is an anime television series based on the light novel of the same name, written by Shōgo Kinugasa and illustrated by Shunsaku Tomose.

-The first season of the series is produced by Lerche, directed by Seiji Kishi and Hiroyuki Hashimoto, with Aoi Akashiro handled the series composition, Kazuaki Morita designed the characters, and Ryo Takahashi composed the music.
-The opening theme song is "Caste Room", performed by ZAQ, while the ending theme song is "Beautiful Soldier", performed by Minami.
+The first season of the anime series is produced by Lerche, directed by Seiji Kishi and Hiroyuki Hashimoto, with Aoi Akashiro handled the series composition, Kazuaki Morita designed the characters, and Ryo Takahashi composed the music.
+The opening theme song is "Caste Room", performed by ZAQ, while the ending theme song is "Beautiful Soldier", performed by Minami Kuribayashi.
 Crunchyroll streamed the series with subtitles, and Funimation streamed the English dub.
 The season aired from July 12 to September 27, 2017, on AT-X and other networks.